 audience, that carry the name or logo of TCC should be developed in

-consultation with the Communications and Public Information Office.
+consultation with the Communications and Marketing Office.

 Use of the official logo must be authorized through the Office of Communications and Marketing by means of the TCC Logo Use Agreement.
 Upon approval, all parties should use the logo files distributed by the Communications Office.
 Permission is granted solely for the designated project.
 Use of the logo on any other product or merchandise, or on any externally produced material, requires additional approval.